giuliojiang/masterless-storage/doc/plan.md

 ## Files table

 Each file has:
+* fullPath. full path, used to check uniqueness
+* directory
-* original filename, including extension
+* basename.
+Includes file extension
 * _id string, also used to determine the name of the file when stored in each instance
-* present.
-A boolean flag.
-True means the file is normal, False means that the file has been deleted.
-* ready.
-Ready = false means that the file is being uploaded
+* status. "present" the file is available. "deleted" the file was deleted. "uploading" the file is being uploaded.
 * updated.
-Timestamp.
-Useful for instances to check for most recent changes.
-Also used to wipe files that failed to upload (ready = false and timestamp too old)
+Timestamp to wipe away files that never finished uploading.

 Files cannot be modified.
 Which means that if the user wants to modify a file, he needs to delete the old one and create a new one.
 This is important to make sure that all references are consistent.

 ## Owners table